simon2383/Crowdfunding_ETL/README.md

 - Extract and transform crowdfunding and contact data from Excel files
 - Create and export Category, Subcategory, Campaign, and Contact DataFrames as CSV files
-- Design an ERD and table schema for the database
+- Design an ERD and table schema for the database, we used https://www.quickdatabasediagrams.com/
-- Create and populate PostgreSQL database tables
+- Create and populate PostgreSQL database tables, we used pgAdmin 4

 ## Installation

 1. Clone the repository.
-2. Install required Python packages: `pandas`, `openpyxl`, and `psycopg2`.
+2. Install required Python packages: `pandas`, `numpy`, `datetime` and `json`.
 3. Set up a PostgreSQL server and create a new database called `crowdfunding_db`.

 ## Usage

-1. Run the Jupyter Notebook to extract and transform data, and create CSV files.
+1. Run the [Jupyter Notebook](ETL_Mini_Project_SGomes_JSands.ipynb) to extract and transform data, and create CSV files.
-2. Use the provided `crowdfunding_db_schema.sql` file to create tables in the PostgreSQL database.
+2. Use the provided [sql](crowdfunding_db_schema_SGomes_JSands.sql) file to create tables in the PostgreSQL database.
 3. Load the CSV files into the corresponding PostgreSQL tables.
+Ensure the CSV files are loaded in the order setout in the sql file.
 4. Query the database to verify the data has been loaded correctly.

 ## Built With

 - Python
 - Pandas
+- Json
+- NumPy
+- datetime
-- PostgreSQL
+- PostgreSQL/PGAdmin
 - Jupyter Notebook
 - Excel